In this article

 You can specify the search to be case sensitive with a special command.

-Space is a command separator.
+Space is always considered as an AND command separator.

-Never include spaces in search unless they are between quote characters "mario invoice".
+• Never include spaces in search unless they are between quote characters "mario invoice".

 Special characters